FrogboyMV/TalentCore/README.md

 **Points Per Level** - Number of talent points gained at each level.
 Pretty self-explanatory.
 Every time a character levels up, they get this number of points.

+**Auto-Distribution** - If an actor with this class has Player Control set to false in Actor Config, point distribution is configured in one of two ways.
+* **Vertical** - Uses patterns defined in Distribution Patterns so that you can easily label the rate of advancement with names such as low, mid, high etc.
+* **Horizontal** - Allows you to specify exactly what talents advance in rank each level and by how much.

+**Vertical Distribution** - You can define automatic point distribution with labels such as low, mid, high etc. as defined in the Distribution Patterns parameter.
+When an actor levels up, their Talents will go up based on the pattern for each Talent.
+This is the easy way to configure auto-distribution but may not work for you if you want distribution to respect Talent Points.

+**Horizontal Distribution** - This method is a bit more tedious but it gives you more fine-tuned control.
+In here, you will specify exactly which talents advance for each level.
+It’s more work but if you need to make sure that the non-player controlled actor’s Talent Ranks match up with the typical Talent Points that their class would receive, this method is easier to manage.
+You don’t have to specify every level of advancement.
+The distribution will start back over at the first entry if it reaches the end so if you only want to define 5 levels of advancement and have it roll back around for levels 6-10, 11-15 and so on, you can do that.

 **Actor Config**

 This is likely a parameter that you can skip.
 I wasn’t even going to include it but I ended up doing so simply for completion.
 Typically, the actor has no inherent relationship with talents.
 Their class, which is pretty much their profession, and potentially their race are usually what shapes their talent potential.
 But say you have four specific actors planned out for your game and each one has a different race tied to them, you can forego setting up Races through this or my Race-based Talents plugins and just tie it to the actor since it’s already set in stone.
 Maybe you just want to give different actors an extra advantage and/or disadvantage in some areas because it fits your game.
 That can be done here.

 **Description** - This is just a short description that you enter in so you see what this entry is at a glance.
 It’s not required but it’s useful when you open this section back up and want to find the information you’re looking for.

+**Actor Id** - This is the actor that the following parameters apply to.

+**Player Control** - If true, player distributes talent points.
+If false, distribution is determined in Class Config.
+The system is designed to have your players distribute their Talent Points as they wish but there are situations where that might be too much of a chore.
+Setting this to false takes that control away from the player for this actor and advances their Talents automatically as determined by their class.

 **Point Bonus/Penalty** - Number of talent points this actor gains or loses per level.
 Say you have a specific actor whose backstory says that he’s an avid learner who is always trying out new things and learning new skills, maybe you want him to receive an extra +1 Talent Points per level or whatever.
 Maybe you have another character who is a real slacker and rarely puts in much effort to learn new things.
 He might get -1 Talent Points per level.